4 Easy Ways to Help Reduce Your Cat's Shedding by up to 90%

 Where to buy a de-shedder

-*Disclaimer: This post contains an affiliate link, which means I receive a very small commission if you purchase through links I provide (at no extra cost to you).
+*Disclaimer: This post contains affiliate links, which means I receive a very small affiliate commission if you purchase through links I provide (at no extra cost to you).
 It is a great way to say thanks if you find my information helpful for you and your cat and it helps keep Cats Gone Healthy website running to support health conscious cat parents.
-I personally use or have used any products I recommend.
+I personally use, or have used, any products I recommend.

-You can purchase a de-shedder tool from Amazon.
+You can purchase a de-shedder tool from your local pet store, Chewy.com, or Amazon.
 There are some customer reviews that say the rake scratches and irritates skin.
 I have never experienced this with my cats.

-#2 - Mackerel and sardines help reduce cat shedding
+#2 - Mackerel and sardines - canned or as a fish oil supplement - to help reduce cat shedding

 Mackerel and sardines are high in Omega 3 Fatty Acids, which are beneficial for cats just like they are for humans!
 The fatty acids are good for the skin, fur, allergies, eyes, heart, and immune system.
 Omega 3 Fatty Acids also have anti-inflammatory effects.

 The reason for using mackerel or sardines, as opposed to other types of fish, is because they have lower mercury levels than other fish.
 Mercury levels are lower along the ocean floor where mackerel and sardines feed.